5l1v3r1/web_router/README.md

 **web_router** is a simple and dynamic way to route HTTP requests.

 The library aims to provide convenience when you want it, and expandability when you need it.
 On one hand, the `Router` class provides convenient methods like `get` and `post` to let you register request handlers in one line of code.
-On the other hand, it has the `add` and `remove` methods so you can drop in custom routing objects anywhere in the stack.
+On the other hand, it has `add` and `remove` methods so you can drop in custom routing objects anywhere in the stack.

 # Example